BRISINGR-01/Ablanitsa/README.md

 # Content

-Full information about the project
+- Full information about the project

-Map of Bulgaria divided into sections which:
+- Map of Bulgaria divided into sections which
   - upon hover reveal information about the main ethnicity of the area
   - on click opens the 3D playground with a loaded avatar weraing a traditional local dress

-Carousel showing traditional clothing which continues spinning depending on the speed of the mouse
+- Carousel showing traditional clothing which continues spinning depending on the speed of the mouse

-Information about the main ethnic groups
+- Information about the main ethnic groups

-Video clips with historical or cultural information concerning the areas surrounding Sofia or the mountains Pirin and Rodopi.
+- Video clips with historical or cultural information concerning the areas surrounding Sofia or the mountains Pirin and Rodopi.

 # Contributions

-Deyan Georgiev - 3D models<br>
+ - Deyan Georgiev - 3D models<br>
-Students from the 9th grade in 2els - videos of Sofia, Pirin and Rodopi
+ - Students from the 9th grade in 2els - videos of Sofia, Pirin and Rodopi